Who Do You Wanna Be

 "Who Do You Wanna Be" is the eighth single by the Dutch girl group Luv', released in the autumn of 1979 by Philips/Phonogram Records.
 This song appears on the formation's debut album With Luv' and their first compilation "Greatest Hits".
 It was the trio's closing release under their contract with Philips/Phonogram just before they joined CNR/Carrere Records.

 Song history

 When record producer Hans van Hemert and Luv' planned to leave Phonogram Records in 1979, the label decided as a counterattack to release Who Do You Wanna Be only in the Netherlands.
 This song was taken from the group's first opus With Luv' and later included on a Greatest Hits album.
 Luv' group didn't promote the song and instead focused on their Carrere releases (Ooh, Yes I Do and True Luv').
 That's why it failed to enter the record charts.
+Lead singer José Hoebee has stated this is her favourite song from their debut album, and that it was her first choice for a lead single.

 Cover version

 In 1979, Irish pop group Gina, Dale Haze and the Champions released a cover version of this track.
 This followed a cover version of You're the Greatest Lover (also originally by Luv') - both singles made the Irish top ten.